The Covid Wrap: A State-By-State Summary On Covid Across Australia

 Don’t blink, it could change

-Across other parts of the country:
+Meanwhile, across other parts of the country:

 Get the latest breaking news from SCA newsrooms around Australia.
 Short, simple and everything you need to know.